 One positive thing to note is that there are measures we can take to limit mosquito population growth.
 Eliminating standing water reduces breeding grounds for mosquitoes and the use of biological control methods, like Bti (Bacillus thuringiensis israelensis), can reduce larvae with little risk to honey bees and other bee pollinators.
 By knocking down the larval population, we should have fewer adults, which lowers the likelihood of bites and Zika transmission (and therefore, sprays).
 We beekeepers should work to become advocates for bee-safe(r) mosquito control methods that can lead to reduced sprays (and risk for bees).

 Please see and use the following resources to help prevent another bee kill incident.
 PLEASE COMMUNICATE with one another to protect pollinators and human health.
+Contact your local mosquito control agency to see if they keep a beekeeper notification list and be prepared to cover, close, or move your hives before a treatment is to take place.

 Know who to contact - SC has several agencies that deal with honey bees, each with a different aspect.
 Please look over the chart below to make sure you contact the appropriate resource - time can be of the essence and contacting the wrong agency will likely lead to a delay.